Delivery and receipt of mailed documents, payments and notices may be delayed as Canada Post resumes work.

 • Offering and promoting healthy living activities such as fitness and wellness programs and the management and operation of more than 500 parks and supporting trail networks

-• Initiating a 2-year pilot program: Healthy by Design Questionnaire that evaluates development applications from a health perspective
+• Initiating a two-year pilot program: Healthy by Design Questionnaire that evaluates development applications from a health perspective

 • Adoption of Resolution 0207-2020 to address systemic discrimination and inequities within Mississauga, including accessibility to resources, services and supports for Black and Indigenous residents